 Lately, I have been learning the ways of the “Mom Code”.
 Being pregnant has been great, but it has also been hard and very confusing.
 I am extremely lucky to have a stellar husband by my side (I can’t say it enough), but there is no way for him to fully understand what I’m going through.
 Enter the moms!
 I have felt an incredible sense of camaraderie while entering motherhood.
 These women are my go-to gals when I’m experiencing something out of the norm.
 They have come to my rescue with everything from needing a big hug to needing bigger pants.
 I literally do not know what I would do without them!
 I don’t even want to think about it…

 I have received so much support that it makes me excited to pass it along.
 I have been given maternity clothes, baby books, and much needed spa essentials.
 I have gotten advice, understanding, and reassurance on the daily.
 I’ve even started stocking up on clothes, accessories, and gear for Baby Girl!
 Someday I’ll be able to pass these things along to help out another new mom.
-That’s the “code” 😉 It makes this whole thing a heck of a lot easier.
+That’s the “code” 😉 It makes this whole thing a hell of a lot easier.

 Shout out to these amazing ladies.
 Because of you, I feel like I’m constantly being watched out for.
 Except it’s not a guardian angel, it’s the best friends that a girl could ask for ❤